 The results can not only help you improve your customer experience, but can help you come up with some great story ideas for your content marketing.

 Offers – Restaurant promotions are a great way to get customers back in the door.
 Common offers include discounts on food & drink, free items such as appetizers or desserts, and e-tickets for sponsored events.

 Ratings Requests – Good customer ratings are significant in 2019.
 Consumers often research online to find a place to dine, so you want to have the highest ratings possible.
 With triggered marketing you can ask patrons who had a good experience in your restaurant to leave a rating on the main online ratings websites.

 Event Promotions – Do you host or sponsor community events?
 Do you have live music or other entertainment?
 Let your customers know what is upcoming to help fill the seats.

 New Menu Items – These are great messages to send for getting customers to come back.
-Make sure to include a high-quality image of the item and think about offering a discount on the item for a limited time.
+Include a high-quality image of the item and think about offering a discount on the item for a limited time.

 These types of marketing messages will engage your customers and deter them from unsubscribing or reporting it as spam.